Lomira Municipal Building located at 425 Water Street

 The Village of Lomira is governed by an elected president and six trustees.
 These individuals, each serving a two-year staggered term, make up the village board.
-Village employees include a clerk-treasurer, a deputy clerk-treasurer, director of public works, an assistant to the director of public works, full-time street crew employees, and an attorney.
+Village employees include a clerk-treasurer, a deputy clerk-treasurer, directors of public works, full-time street crew employees, and an attorney.
 The Village Planning Commission includes the village president, two trustees and four citizen members.
 This commission maintains a master plan for village expansion and future development.

 Village Board meetings are held the second and fourth Wednesdays of the month starting at 7:30 pm.
 If you would like to be placed on the agenda, please do so by contacting the Village Clerks office.

 The Planning & Zoning Commission meetings are held as needed on the fourth Wednesdays of the month starting at 7:00 pm.